samithakuruwitaarachchi/bloggerAPI/README.md

 #### Response

- With the successfull login, `auth API` return token for losin session.
+ With the successfull login, `auth API` return token for login session.
 This token need to add in header section for further API calls.